-Horizon Academy’s June Summer School program helps students entering first through eighth grades strengthen their reading, writing and math skills while having fun.
-There are 6-10 students per classroom.
+Horizon Academy’s Summer Academic Program helps students entering first through sixth grades strengthen their reading, writing, and math skills while having fun.
 Guided by specially trained staff, Horizon Academy summer students engage as learners in small instructional groups with a focus on reading, written expression, and math.
-Instructional approaches include Orton-Gillingham, Multisensory Math, and learning strategies in written expression, comprehension and study skills.
-The curriculum is adapted to meet the needs of each student to ensure that s/he experiences school success.
+Instructional approaches include Orton-Gillingham, Multisensory Math, and learning strategies in written expression, comprehension, and study skills.
+The curriculum is adapted to meet the needs of each student to ensure that they experience school success.
 Students will become strategic learners as they develop time management, self-advocacy, and social skills.

 In addition to academics, the following will be offered: